 An example of a basic authentication method is implemented in the [root]/apps/mashup.

 Each application is responsible for its own security but each application can subscribe to the user session of another application.
-It’s likely, in companies using AD, only one session is created from which app applications derive authentication and authorization properties.
+It’s likely, in companies using AD, only one session is created from which applications derive authentication and authorization properties.

-Authentication and authorization are performed in the route configuration using “resolve”.
+Authentication and authorization are performed in the route configuration using “resolve.”

 Example: